gilliorem/philosophers/README.md

 *"Why the f do we even need threads to do this project ?"*

-Because a philosopher isnt't a woman, he can only only *one thing at the same time* And, to prevent death, the philosophers will need to do things *synchronously*.
+Because a philosopher isn't a woman, he can only do *one thing at the same time*.

+And, to prevent death, philosophers will need to do things *concurrently*.

 While a philosopher is eating, another one might be sleeping or thinking.
 Multithreading is making this possible.
-The difficulty is that every philosopher needs to eat within `time_to_die`, and holding two forks.
+The difficulty is that every philosopher needs to eat within `time_to_die`, while holding two forks.

 ![visual representation](https://media.tenor.com/f9aThtyRQS4AAAAM/jackie-chan-meme.gif)